iann0036/tf-cfn-provider/docs/providers/azurerm/DevspaceController.md

 ## Properties

+`Name` - (Required) Specifies the name of the DevSpace Controller.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group under which the DevSpace Controller resource has to be created.
 Changing this forces a new resource to be created.

 `Location` - (Required) Specifies the supported location where the DevSpace Controller should exist.
 Changing this forces a new resource to be created.